405 KAR 18:001. Definitions for 405 KAR Chapter 18.

 (89) "RAM" means Reclamation Advisory Memorandum.

-(90) "Reasonably available spoil" means spoil and suitable coal mine waste material generated by the remining operation and other spoil or suitable coal mine waste material located in the permit area that is accessible and available for use and that when rehandled will not cause a hazard to public safety or significant damage to the environment.
-For this purpose, the permit area shall include all spoil of this nature located in the immediate vicinity of the mining operation.
+(90) "Reasonably available spoil" means spoil and suitable coal mine waste material generated by the remining operation and other spoil or suitable coal mine waste material located in the permit area that is accessible and available for use and that if rehandled will not cause a hazard to public safety or significant damage to the environment.
+For this purpose, the permit area includes all spoil of this nature located in the immediate vicinity of the mining operation.